eBay/NuRaft/README.md

 ```
 * Windows
     * Download and install [CMake](https://cmake.org/download/).
-    * Currently we do not support SSL for Windows.
+    * Currently, we do not support SSL for Windows.

 #### 2. Fetch [Asio](https://github.com/chriskohlhoff/asio) library: ####